Child abduction: Child abduction for ransom: United States

 The earliest nationally publicised kidnapping of a child by a stranger for the purpose of extracting a ransom payment from the parents was the Pool case of 1819, which took place in Baltimore, Maryland.
 Margaret Pool, 20-months-old, was kidnapped on May 20 by Nancy Gamble (19-years-old) and secreted with the assistance of Marie Thomas.
 On May 22, the parents, James and Mary Pool, placed an ad in the Baltimore Patriot newspaper offering a $20 reward for Mary's return. ($491.86 in 2024).
 When the child was recovered on May 23—through the efforts of members of the community who conducted a search—it was revealed that the child had been badly whipped by Gamble and bore bloody wounds.
 Both Gamble and Thomas were tried for the crime of kidnapping and found guilty.
 The motive for the crime was demonstrated to be financial.
 She had kidnapped the child with the intention of waiting for a reward to be offered, then would return the child and collect the money.
 This is a technique favored by many ransom child kidnappers before the use of written ransom demands became the favored method.
 Nancy Gamble's crime and subsequent trial were reported in detail in Baltimore Patriot (June 26, 1819).
 The June 26 article, as well as others on the case that had appeared in the Patriot, were reprinted in newspapers in other states including: Connecticut, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Vermont, Virginia and Washington D.C.

+Child abduction by CPS

+Former Georgia Senator Nancy Schaefer was a vocal critic of the corruption that the Adoption and Safe Families Act incentivized in all US child protection organizations.
+She argued that the thousands of dollars in adoption bonuses for every child they adopt out rewards such organizations with seizing children from and thwarting reunification efforts with the children's parents.

 Children abducted for slavery

 In 1597, Elizabeth I of England licensed the abduction of children for use as chapel choristers and theatre performers.

-There are reports that abduction of children to be used or sold as slaves is common in parts of Africa.

 The Lord's Resistance Army, a rebel paramilitary group operating mainly in northern Uganda, is notorious for its abductions of children for use as child soldiers or sex slaves.
 According to the Sudan Tribune, as of 2005, more than 30,000 children have been kidnapped by the LRA and their leader, Joseph Kony.